Property maintenance tips for landlords Image

 You can choose to do property maintenance either DIY or using professionals.
 However, it’s important to remember that if the job is related to plumbing or electrical, by law a professional must be used.
 Always make sure that you hire a licenced professionals and that they have valid insurance cover.

-If you choose not to do other maintenance yourself, it is recommended to find a good, trustworthy and reliable handyman and work at having a trusting relationship with them.
+If you choose not to do other maintenance yourself, it is recommended to find a good, trustworthy and reliable handyman.
+And work at having a trusting relationship with them.
 This can make all the difference when it comes to efficient repairs.

 Reserve bank account